peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatInvert(quat) <a id='H3DU.Math.quatInvert'></a>

-Inverts the rotation given in this quaternion, describing a rotation that undoes the given rotation, and converts this quaternion to a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
+Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation) and is converted to a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec4norm">"normalized" vector</a> with a length of 1).
-Returns a new quaternion.

 #### Parameters